tolstoyfafa/assos_suite/.github/ISSUE_TEMPLATE/bugfix.md

 ---
 name: Tracking issue
-about: Use this template for tracking new features.
+about: Use this template for tracking PR related to bugfixes.
 title: "[DATE]: [FEATURE NAME]"
 labels: bug
 assignees: ''